kahnwong/karnwong.me/content/posts/spatial-data-to-qgis-server-playbook-yes-this-is-for-prod.md

 layer.loadSldStyle("style.sld")
 ```

-7. `Properties` > set `rendering` to `3`
+7. `Properties` > set `rendering` to `3`.
-8. Enable `WMS` and `WFS` under `project properties`
+8. Enable `WMS` and `WFS` under `project properties`.
-9. Save current project as `*.qgz`
+9. Save current project as `*.qgz`.
-10. Unzip `*.qgz`, manually replace `database hostname` with `private ip address`
+10. Unzip `*.qgz`, manually replace `database hostname` with `private ip address`.
 11. Re-zip the assets into `*.qgz`.
-Important: have to use command-line on MacOS
+Important: have to use command-line on MacOS.
-12. Turn on airplane mode, then open the modified QGIS project (this is so that it won't keep reaching Postgres via private ip)
+12. Turn on airplane mode, then open the modified QGIS project.
+(This is so that it won't keep reaching Postgres via private ip.)
-13. Disable airplane mode, then write the project to Postgres (need to whitelist your home ip so that you can reach prod db behind vpc)
+13. Disable airplane mode, then write the project to Postgres.
+(Need to whitelist your home ip so that you can reach prod db behind vpc.)
 14. Voila 🎉

 ## Notes

-- To be sure, restart the server every time you update the project
+- To be sure, restart the server every time you update the project.
-- Need to use private ip for database hostname
+- Need to use private ip for database hostname.
-- On M1, need to use QGIS installed via mamba (otherwise you'll have missing requirements for `Fix geometries`)
+- On M1, need to use QGIS installed via mamba.
+(Otherwise you'll have missing requirements for `Fix geometries`).